PriyankaRaghavan07/Prompt-Engineering/README.md

 [A downloadable version of the storybook.](https://github.com/PriyankaRaghavan07/Prompt-Engineering/blob/main/parangika_compressed.pdf)

 ## RESULT:
 A completely new variation of the story about Barnaby the bat was successfully generated.
 This version features a different plot, new supporting characters (a cricket and a field mouse), and a new resolution (appreciating night's beauty and finding a moon-petal).
-The final story correctly includes "Priyanka R" as the author, fulfilling all of the user's final requests.